 Fortunately, your temporary employment doesn’t need to stay that way forever.
 Don’t let yourself be afraid of the position ending – try these suggestions to turn your temporary placement into a career:

-If you sit in your workspace every day, you’ll be largely forgettable.
-When it comes time to review your contract, you want to be remembered as the person who constantly engaged.
-Eat lunch in the break room, participate in birthday parties and attend happy hours to stand out and establish deeper relationships with co-workers.
+If you sit in your workspace every day, you’ll be mostly forgettable.
+When it comes time to review your contract, you want to engage continuously as the person who consistently

 If you’re working with a staffing agency, they may have leveraged their partnership with the company to get you the position in the first place.
 Tell them about your aspirations and let them go to bat for you.